kiavash17/DemandSignal/README.md

-# AI-Driven Demand Forecasting Dashboard
+# AI-Driven Demand Forecasting Dashboard (Updated)

-This repository contains a Streamlit app for an AI-driven demand forecasting platform.
+This repository contains an updated version of the Streamlit app and Flask backend for an AI-driven demand forecasting platform.
 The app provides trend analysis, sentiment analysis, and predictive analytics features to help startups gauge market demand and understand public sentiment.

 ## Features

-- **Trend Analysis**: Visualize trends over time for different keywords.
+- **Trend Analysis**: Visualize trends over time for different keywords using data fetched from a Flask backend.
 - **Sentiment Analysis**: Analyze public sentiment from social media posts.
 - **Predictive Analytics**: Placeholder for future predictive analytics features.